Imports from Britain fall by two-thirds in wake of Brexit

 Imports from Britain fell by almost two thirds in January after the UK left the European Union.

-“Traders reported that a combination of factors contributed to the large reduction in imports from Britain in January 2021.
-These included the challenges of complying with customs requirements,” the CSO said.
+The CSO said a combination of factors contributed to the large reduction in imports from the Britain in January, including the challenges of complying with customs requirements.

-The agency also cited other factors such as the stockpiling of goods in the final quarter of 2020 in preparation for Brexit, the substitution with goods from other countries, and a reduction in trade volumes due to the impact of Covid-19.
+Other factors included the stockpiling of goods in the final quarter of 2020 in preparation for Brexit, the substitution with goods from other countries, and a reduction in trade volumes due to the impact of Covid-19.

+Exports from here to Britain were also hit, falling by 14 per cent to €946 million.

 Globally the figures show goods imports decreased by €907 million (12 per cent) to €6.6 billion in January compared with the previous month.